Have a question? You might find the answer here:

 What sewing machine/overlocker do you use?

-When I started sewing I bought a really cheap sewing machine, an AEG 1714, on Amazon for just 99€ and used it ever since.
-It still works fine, but I’m planning on getting a better one next year.
+When I started sewing I bought a really cheap sewing machine, an AEG 1714, on Amazon for just 99€ and used it for my first five years of sewing.
+It still works fine, but I treated myself to a computerised machine and am using a W6 N5000 now, which I absolutely love and recommend.
 If you’re a newbie to sewing, I’d always recommend buying a cheaper one first.
 If you’re still into sewing a few years later, you can still upgrade to a better one!

 Which dress form/tailor’s dummy do you have?